Beyond Comoving Volume: Horizon Flux and Matter Creation in Modified Cosmology from the Unified First Law of Thermodynamics: Matter creation

-where we used our previous result $3Hq=\dot{V}_h/V_h - 3H$ together with Eq. (\ref{eq:total}).
+where we used our previous result $3Hq=\dot{V}_h/V_h - 3H$ together with Eqs. (\ref{eq:total}) and (\ref{eq:temp}).
 For $q=-1$ the horizon contribution vanishes, implying that the GSL is satisfied only if $\Gamma \geq 3H$ (assuming $\dot{\sigma}=0$).
-Therefore, as already noted in Eq. (\ref{eq:decelcond}), the particle production rate must be comparable to or greater than the Hubble expansion rate.\\
+Therefore, as already noted in Eq. (\ref{eq:decelcond}), the particle production rate must be comparable to or greater than the Hubble expansion rate.

 We would like to comment that in a matter creation scenario, the Friedmann constraint $3H^{2}=8\pi \rho$ and Eq. (\ref{eq:rho_creation}), lead to

 By combining Eq. (\ref{eq:pc_adiabatic}) with the condition $p=0$ in Eq. (\ref{eq:accel}), we find that $\ddot{a}>0$ is possible whenever $\Gamma > H$ \footnote{Alternatively, Eq. (\ref{eq:accel}) can be written as